tsck/mcp-ui/TECH_SPEC.md

 ## External URL Registration

-For the MVP, all tool-to-UI mappings are owned and managed internally by the SDK.
+For the MVP, all tool-to-UI mappings are owned and managed internally by LeafyGreen MCP-UI.
 In the future, we may want to support registration of external URLs for teams that host their own embeddable UIs outside of the `mcp-ui-app` infrastructure.

 **Potential Future API**: